jasonraimondi/jasonraimondi.com/content/_index.md

     I'm Jason.
 </h1>

-<h2 class="font-mono mt-2 text-2xl mb-6">I am a technologist and computer geek.</h2>
+## I am a technologist and computer geek.

 I work at <a href="https://twitter.com/hitrecord" target="_blank" rel="nofollow">@HITRECORD</a> doing a lot of ops work.
 Recently, I've been focusing on containerizing our Ruby application and deploying us on AWS Elastic Kubernetes Service.